The 33 Best Things to Do in Acadia National Park

 6. Try Stand Up Paddleboarding (SUP), Acadia National Park

-Two women standing on the paddle board in the middle of the water in Acadia National Park
+Man standing on a paddle board in the middle of the water in Acadia National Park

 Stand Up Paddleboarding on a lake